-The textbook is available at the U of T bookstore: Hard copy of textbook & MindTap access bundle for \$131.95, MindTap access (incl. digital version of book) for \$59.95
+The textbook is available at the U of T bookstore: Book & Aplia access bundle for \$126.9, Digital version & Aplia access (for 12-months) for \$59.95

-- IMPORTANT: with the purchase of the text, you will receive a password for MindTap, the online system this class uses for homework assignments. - The textbook is also available on course reserves at Robarts library.
+- IMPORTANT: with the purchase of the text, you will receive a password for Aplia, the online system this class uses for homework assignments. - The textbook is also available on course reserves at Robarts library.
 The book is available for a 3-hour loan at a time.

-Calculator: For the tests and the final exam you will need a non-programmable calculator (the use of phones as calculators is not allowed).
-All you need is a calculator with basic mathematical functions: addition, subtraction, multiplication and division, and a square root function.
+Calculator: You will need a calculator for the mid-term tests and the final exam.
+You may not use any type of phone as a calculator for the tests or the final exam.
+All you need is a calculator with basic mathematical functions (addition, subtraction, multiplication and division) and a square root function